raycadle/notes/_tabs/about.md

 # ✌️ Yo!

 I write — and talk — about things from time to time, but this isn't a blog.
-This is simply a repository of thoughts, notes, and ramblings about cars, computers, and everything around and in-between.
+This is a collection of thoughts, notes, and ramblings about cars, computers, and everything in-between.

 Feel free to look around, interact with stuff, and share it around.
-Whatever is here is for the world.
+Whatever's here is for the world.